You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [10:51]

-Then finally, when my suffering couldn't be processed thoroughly through those means, I leaned into my Buddhist practice.
+Then finally, When my suffering couldn't be processed thoroughly through those needs, I leaned into my Buddhist practice.
 At first, it was out of utter confusion.
 After my graduate studies, I went back to Vietnam for the first time after 28 years.
 I thought I was going home.
-But after five months, I realized that the home I envisioned was simply that, a vision carried from my past and my childhood.
-This three weeks were a loop, and I came back to the United States utterly shaping.
+But after five months, I realized that the home I envisioned was simply that.
+A vision. carried on my past and my childhood.
+This threw me for a loop, and I came back to the United States utterly shaken.
 Who am I?
 Where do I belong?
-I had been practicing late Buddhism for almost six years by then.
-With this shattering of old ideas about myself, I then decided to go to a monastery in northern California to do some intensive meditation, chanting, and other Buddhist practices.
+I had been practicing languageism for almost six years by then.
+With this shattering of old ideas about myself, I then decided to go to a monastery in Northern California

-Initially, my eating was a three-month intensive retreat, and I ended up staying there for three and a half years in ordaining as a priest in the sectarian tradition.
-Fast forward to more than two decades later, And with the years of practice and being a Buddhist and meditation teacher, I've developed a more complete sense of how to hold my experiences of social locations in ways that are more grounding yet responsive, fostering healing and restoration.
+to do some intensive meditation, chanting, and other Buddhist practices.
+Initially, my eating was a three-month intensive retreat, and I ended up staying there for three and a half years and was aiming as a priest in the Soto Zen tradition.
+Fast forward to more than two decades later, and with the years of practice and being a Buddhist and meditation teacher, I've developed a more complete sense of how to hold my experiences of social locations in ways that are more grounding yet responsive.
+Fostering healing and restoration.
 So that's the beginning of the book, and I wanted to really talk about location.
-I think when I know from this view, I'm obviously in the literal up-power position, very up-power right now, and you all, I love leads.
-Online, you're more directly, I don't know.
+I think when I find out from this view, I'm obviously in the literal up-power position, very up-power right now, and you all are lollies.

-But I think yes, right?
-Depending on how you interact, even though I'm literally in Ireland and Paul, obviously being a senior Dharma teacher, Paul has more power. in the temple and also in social locations for the United States, right?
-So how we're located depends not just on our literal space, but who we try to interact with.
+Online, maybe you're more directly, I don't know.
+But everything's just, right?
+Depending on how we interact, even though I'm literally higher than Paul, obviously being a senior Dharma teacher, Paul has more power in the temple. and also in social locations in the United States.
+So how we're located depends not just on our literal space, but who we turn to interact with.
 Now, yes, I did ask you to say hi to everyone, and that was also on purpose.
-So I'll actually close your eyes for a minute and Think back to when I asked you to say hi to people.
+So I'll actually close your eyes for a minute. when I ask you to say hi to people.
 Think about what was some of the drive or the motivation or the impetus for who you turn to, how you address people.

 [14:11]